Whistleblower News & Articles

 The company paid $420,000 to resolve allegations that, between 2004 and 2013, it received SBIR grants and contracts for which it did not qualify.

 For the purposes of the SBIR program, “small business” is defined as a for-profit business with fewer than 500 employees.
 The business must be owned by persons who are citizens of, or permanent resident aliens in, the United States.
 Specifically, during the period relevant to this case, the SBIR program required a company seeking funding to be at least 51 percent controlled by individuals (or by another business that was itself controlled at least 51 percent by individuals).

-The SBIR program was established by Congress in 1982, and amended several times since.
-Currently eleven federal agencies participate in the program, awarding millions of dollars of grants and contracts each year.
-It is a highly competitive program that encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that has the potential for commercialization.
-Id.
-Government funding is available because many early-stage innovation are still too high risk for private investors, including venture capital firms.
+Congress established the SBIR program in 1982.
+Since then, it has been modified several times.
+Currently, eleven federal agencies participate in the program, awarding millions of dollars of grants and contracts each year.
+It is a highly competitive program that encourages domestic small businesses to engage in Research/Research and Development (R/R&D) that has the potential for commercialization.
+The government makes funding available because many early-stage innovations are too risky for private investors, including venture capital firms.

 A contracting officer at the Department of Energy (DOE) first discovered the fraud.
 DOE was one of the government agencies from which nLight obtained SBIR funding.
 The officer was overseeing an nLight SBIR grant and an SBIR grant awarded to a company that nLight had acquired.
 Information that the contracting officer requested from nLight revealed its ineligibility under the SBIR program.